mosop/cli/README.md

 Your command's class will be instantiated and its `#run` method will be invoked after calling the static `.run` method.

-The following code prints a single lovely message.

 ```crystal
 class AncientCommand < Cli::Command
   def run